onehippo/ckeditor/README.md

 Only a part of each external plugin's code has to be included in the Hippo CKEditor build, i.e. the part that should to into the CKEditor subdirectory `plugins/XXX`.
-The history of that part is kept in a branch `XXX/plugin` and included as a subtree merge under the directory `plugins/XXX`.
+The history of that part is kept in a branch `XXX/plugin`.
+The files are included with `git read-tree` under the directory `plugins/XXX`.

 For example, say all CodeMirror plugin code is located in a remote branch `codemirror/master` under the directory `codemirror`.
 All commits that affect that subdirectory are kept